 “I’m not panicked, I’m not upset, I’m not frustrated,” coach Randy Edsall said Tuesday.
 “You just roll with the flow.”

 And really, what choice does Maryland (4-3, 2-1 ACC) have?

-Sophomore Devin Burns and freshman Caleb Rowe will prepare for Saturday's game at Boston College (1-6, 0-4), the last two options remaining after Hills was lost for the season with a torn anterior cruciate ligament.
+Both sophomore Devin Burns and freshman Caleb Rowe will prepare for Saturday’s game at Boston College (1-6, 0-4), the last two options remaining after both Hills was lost for the season with a torn anterior cruciate ligament.
 Junior quarterback C.J.
 Brown suffered an ACL tear in August.

 Edsall predictably did not tip his hand on who might start against the Eagles and said the soonest he would likely know for certain would be after Thursday’s practice.